Estate Administration · Pittsburgh

 What can a beneficiary do if the accounting reveals missing assets or improper transactions?

-File objections to the accounting in Orphans’ Court.
+File objections to the estate accounting in Orphans’ Court.
 Missing assets and unauthorized transactions support a surcharge proceeding requiring the executor to restore the loss from their own assets.
 Excessive compensation can be reduced.
 Improper distributions can be ordered returned.
 The formal accounting proceeding is the forum for raising each of these issues and having the court resolve them.
 Compelling the accounting is the first step.
 Objecting to what it reveals is the second.

 For executor removal proceedings, see our page on removing an executor in Pennsylvania; for personal liability and the surcharge remedy, see suing an executor personally in Pennsylvania; for all estate administration topics, see our wills, estates, trusts, and probate practice area.